 As we spoke, he mentioned that his right ear had felt clogged, and that his doctor had again recommended prednisone, after evaluating his ears.
 Other than the sensation of a clogged ear which was annoying on his right side, he had no other symptoms.

 From a chiropractors point of view, we are trained to look at people more holistically, rather than from a reductionist point of view, which is probably why our profession is more effective in managing problems such as back and neck pain and knee problems.
+The body is holistic in design, so why are doctors trained to look at the symptom and treat it with drugs or procedures?

 During my evaluation, the side of his body that had the clogged ear was also very tight from his foot through his shoulder and neck.
 He had less neck pain from the other day but complained that his back was stiff and tight and that he was feeling unbalanced when using our offices treadmill.